Teejay128/Technical-Writing-Stuff/Extras/altschool_blog.md

 module.exports = userRouter;
 ```

+First step is to create a router using the `express.router()` function, this router will contain all the necessary endpoints and functions(either callbacks or link to external controller), after this the router is exported to the index.js for usage by our server.

 I tested the routes using postman, if the routes are functioning properly, they should send a response with the text contained in the `res.send()` function.
 All the endpoints in the userRoutes file are post requests as they send information to the browser.

 !!!!!